cal-weng/Terminus-docs/docs/developer/contribute/snowinning/contract-overview.md

 - recording IPv4/IPv6, avatar, RSA public key etc. for DIDs
 - extending stored data for possible new needs in the future

-### Terminus Name
+### Olares ID

-- distinguishing between two kinds of DIDs for Terminus Name: Organization or Individual
+- distinguishing between two kinds of DIDs for Olares ID: Organization or Individual
 - derived DID management priviledge for parent Organization

 ### Reputation